andyc2513/andyc2513.github.io/_posts/2025-04-02-pre-selection-and-preperation.md

 - Gain practical experience with Google's Gemma models
 - Learn about model deployment and inference
 - Understand the challenges of building user-facing AI applications
-- Work with Python in an AI/ML context using HuggingFace transformers library
+- Work with Python in an AI/ML context using HuggingFace transformers library on Spaces

-This preparation phase taught me that while the initial learning curve was steep, consistent effort and practical application made the difference in building confidence and competence in the field.
+This preparation phase taught me that while the initial learning curve was steep, there are many resources out there if you look for it.